hizircanbayram/Connect-Four/README.md

 # Connect Four

-Simple Connect Four game on Android OS with some experimental stuffs:
+A simple CF game on Android OS with ome new features

-  - Random move if there is no any move in adjusted amount of time.
+	- Selects a random move if one is not made in the specific amount of time
-  - Undo moves as much as possible.
+	- You can undo moves as much as possible
 	- Adjustable game size from 6-6 to 40-40.

 Two game modes:

-  - Player vs Player
+    Player vs Player
-  - Player vs Computer (Computer moves randomly)
+    Player vs Computer (Computer moves randomly)

-Alpha-beta pruning algorithm for computer moves and more cool animations are welcome.
+Alpha-beta pruning algorithm for computer moves and more exciting animations are welcome.